pbanigo/drug-monitor/README.md

 # Drug Monitor
 ![Drug Monitor App](assets/images/pillorganizer.jpg)
- An app to plan and organize prescription drug purchases
+ An app to plan and organize prescription drug purchases.

  For older people on medication, it's hard to remember what to take and when to re-stock.

- Built with Node Js (Express), EJS & Mongo DB
+ Built with Node Js (Express), EJS & Mongo DB.

  Live at https://drug-monitor.herokuapp.com